syntho-ai/syntho-docs/docs/deployment/docker/jupyterhub_ray.md

 Under the section `available_node_types` we can set the amount of nodes that we want to have available.
 Each section under `available_node_types` defines the amount of workers and the configuration of the node.
 We will always start with an configuration block for the head node, followed by the workers.
 An example configuration is:

 ```[yaml]

+# The maximum number of workers nodes to launch in addition to the head
+# node.
+max_workers: 4

 available_node_types:
     ray.head.default:
         # The resources provided by this node type.